tomjoht/tomjoht.github.io/_posts/2017/4/2017-04-01-voice-interactive-manuals.md

 This model of tier 1, tier 2, and tier 3 support aligns with Amazon's goal to be the *most customer-centric company in the world*.

-Although still in the design phase, there is also discussions about a possible tier 4 support.
+Although still in the design phase, there are also discussions about a possible tier 4 support.
 With tier 4 support, a drone with a small cargo bay is dispatched to your door.
 The user inserts the product or computer into the drone's cargo bay, and the drone returns to a nearby customer resolution center.

 When the issue is resolved, the customer receives a text and the drone returns to the user's location with the product correctly configured or fixed.
 Implementation of Tier 4 support is dependent on the rollout of Amazon's drone program, which is still in development.